University of St Andrews Athletic Union: British University & College Sport (BUCS)

 The University of St Andrews Athletic Union affiliates to BUCS annually.
 BUCS is responsible for the organisation of the majority of university sport and claims to set more sports fixtures than any other sports organisation in Europe.
 Every sport that is recognised by BUCS is allocated points towards it.
 These are compiled and at the end of the season all institutions are ranked for sport.

 Scottish Student Sports (SSS)

 The University of St Andrews Athletic Union affiliates to SSS annually.
 SSS runs a lot of the sports events and fixtures on behalf of BUCS in Scotland, in particular the British University Games (BUGS).
-SSS also takes responsibility for a lot of the sports BUCS does not recognise such as rifle, shinty, gaelic football and curling.
+SSS also takes responsibility for a lot of the sports BUCS does not recognise such as rifle, shinty and curling.